Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Preliminaries

-\paragraph{\bf Relationship with Upward Planarity.} has a strong relationship with upward planarity~\cite{bdlm-udtg-94}, which is defined as follows.
+has a close relationship with {\sc Upward Planarity}~\cite{bdlm-udtg-94}, which is defined as follows.
 Let $D$ be a directed graph.
 An \emph{upward-planar} drawing of $D$ is a planar drawing in which each directed edge $(u,v)$ is drawn as a $y$-monotone curve such that vertex~$u$ lies below vertex $v$.
-The upward planarity problem asks whether $D$ admits an upward-planar drawing.
+The {\sc Upward Planarity} problem asks whether $D$ admits an upward-planar drawing.
 The first relationship concerns graphs $G^\uparrow$ and $G^\rightarrow$.
-We say that a \qc graph $(G,Q)$ is {\em bi-acyclic} if $G^\uparrow$ and $G^\rightarrow$ are acyclic.
+We say that a \qc graph $(G,Q)$ is \emph{bi-acyclic} if $G^\uparrow$ and $G^\rightarrow$ are acyclic.
 Recall that upward-planar graphs are acyclic, hence any \qc windrose-planar graph is bi-acyclic.
 It is easy to see that the upward planarity of $G^\uparrow$ and $G^\rightarrow$ is a necessary condition for the windrose planarity of $(G,Q)$.
 On the other hand, this condition is not sufficient, as shown in Fig.~\ref{fig:bi-monotone}.

-An even stronger relationship is that {\sc Windrose Planarity} is, in fact, a generalization of upward planarity.
-Namely, an instance of upward planarity can be translated into one of {\sc Windrose Planarity} by just placing the outgoing neighbors and the incoming neighbors of a vertex $v$ into sets $\Nur(v)$ and $\Ndl(v)$, respectively.
-The two instances are then equivalent: If we have an upward-planar drawing, we can assume that the edges are straight-line segments~\cite{dt-aprad-88}; then, we can make all slopes larger than $1$ in absolute value by scaling the $x$-axis; and finally perform a rotation by~$\pi/4$ to make the drawing windrose-planar.
-The other direction is trivial, as any windrose-planar drawing of $(G,Q)$ is also an upward planar drawing of~$G^\uparrow$.
-Since upward planarity is \NPC~\cite{gt-ccurp-01} and since there are directed graphs requiring exponential area in any straight-line upward-planar drawing~\cite{dtt-arsdud-92}, the following negative results are immediate consequences.
+An even stronger relationship is that {\sc Windrose Planarity} is a generalization of {\sc Upward Planarity}.
+Namely, an instance of this latter problem can be translated into one of {\sc Windrose Planarity} by just placing the outgoing neighbors and the incoming neighbors of a vertex $v$ into sets $\Nur(v)$ and $\Ndl(v)$, respectively.
+The two instances are then equivalent: If we have an upward-planar drawing, we can assume that the edges are straight-line segments~\cite{dt-aprad-88}; then, we can make all slopes larger than $1$ in absolute value by scaling the $x$-axis; and finally perform a rotation by~$45^\circ$ to make the drawing windrose-planar.
+The other direction is trivial, as any windrose-planar drawing of $(G,Q)$ is also an upward-planar drawing of~$G^\uparrow$.
+Since {\sc Upward Planarity} is \NPC~\cite{gt-ccurp-01} and since there are directed graphs requiring exponential area in any straight-line upward-planar drawing~\cite{dtt-arsdud-92}, the following negative results are immediate consequences.

 \begin{theorem} The problem {\sc Windrose Planarity} is \NPC. \end{theorem}